 3. Don’t Cut While Warm

 If you’re anything like me, you don’t want to have to wait for baked goods to cool down before diving in.
 But try to have some control.
-Cutting into warm brownies can leave them hard and anything but tasty.
-So, wait for the brownies to cool off entirely before cutting.
+Cutting warm brownies can leave them hard and anything but tasty.
+So, let brownies cool entirely before cutting.

 We’re all set on how to soften hard brownies and avoid the predicament in the first place.
 If you still have questions on this topic, then keep reading.
 Here are some of the most frequently asked questions bakers have pondered about.